EliasSchaut/Discord-Bot-Template_slim/README.md

 # Discord-Bot-Template_slim
 A very slim and easier variant of my [Discord-Bot-Template](https://github.com/EliasSchaut/Discord-Bot-Template):
 * Just reacting to commands from normal discord messages
+* Only one level of hierachy in commands-folder (all commands are directly in commands folder and not in subfolders)
 * Only `name`, `description` and `usage` as command modifications only used by `help` command (also no handler for that)
 * Only `help` command preimplemented
 * Very minor config file